msmoiz/philosophy/README.md

 issue in a commit message allows the reader to see the ongoing justification for the change alongside its original motivation.

+## Package documentation

+**Each package should contain a README in its root directory.**

+The README serves as the entry point for each package and provides the best venue to document the purpose, composition, and development requirements for a package.
+This is the documentation that is most likely to evolve in step with the package because of its proximity to the code that it covers.
+There is also strong tooling support for this file; for instance, GitHub displays this file automatically on the splash page for a given package.

+**The README for each package should contain an overview section that explains the purpose and contents of the package.**

+There is a limit to how much information can be conveyed in a package name, and developers often need to sift through several packages to find the right one.
+This task becomes much more time-consuming when the purpose of a package is not apparent on its face.
+In these situations, developers must work backwards from the source code to determine the purpose of a package, often across a number of frameworks, languages, and toolchains that may or may not be familiar.
+The overview section of a README short-circuits this process, making it easier for developers to determine whether to read further into the package or move on.

+**The README for each package should contain a tooling section that explains the tooling needed to develop in the package.**

+Developer environments can differ in subtle ways from each other and from production environments, and the tooling that a package may work with is not necessarily the same as the tooling it is intended to work with.
+Pinning a package to a specific set of tools and versions reduces the time needed to be productive in that package and sidesteps headaches caused by environmental inconsistencies.
+For instance, the significance of some files like *package.json* or *pom.xml* may be obvious to developers with experience using the related tools (npm and Maven, respectively) but not for those that are unfamiliar.
+Similarly, it makes it easier to identify packages that are outdated.
+For example, a package that advertises itself as using Python 3.6 will stand out as a candidate for upgrade since that version is marked as end-of-life.
+In the absence of this indication, a reader may assume based just on the code that it is used with a newer version of Python.

+**The README for each package should contain a build section that explains the steps needed to build the package.**

+The commands (and prerequisites) needed to build a package vary widely across tools, frameworks, and languages.
+This is further complicated when working with internal build systems that may not be familiar to developers used to idiomatic open-source build systems.

+**The README for each package should contain a test section that explains the steps needed to test the package.**

+If test coverage is supported, the section should also explain how to generate and review test coverage.
+Successfully being able to run tests in a new package often serves as a baseline to determine that the current state of a package is stable and further serves to confirm that changes to a package do not break existing functionality.
+The harder it is to run tests, the more likely it is that developers will simply skip this phase and test manually or test on deploy (i.e., trial by fire).

+**The README for each package should contain a run section that explains the steps needed to run the package.**

+In conjunction with tests, the ability to run code locally can materially reduce iteration time.
+This is also essential for testing behavior that must be tested manually, either because there are no automated tests for that behavior yet or because such automation is impossible or impracticable.
+It is also sometimes necessary to support local development needs for other packages (i.e., testing local frontend changes against local backend changes).

 ## Command line interfaces

 **Disparate actions should be expressed as subcommands instead of as flags.**